-For Capital, which is reflected in the CAR of National Private Commercial Banks in 2016-2018, the CAR value is 9.69%, 11.59%, and 11.43% respectively with very healthy criteria.
+For Capital, which is reflected in the CAR of National Private Commercial Banks in 2016-2018, the CAR value is 9.69%, 11.59%, and 11.43% respectively with very 1 healthy criteria.
 Overall, the CAR of the National Private Commercial Bank is by the provisions stipulated by Central Bank namely banks must provide a total capital of at least 8% of RWA.
 A large CAR indicates that banks can support operational losses if they occur and can support large loans.
 A large CAR can also increase public confidence in placing funds into a National Private Commercial Bank.
 The value of CAR held by National Private Commercial Banks during 2016-2018 is above the set standard so that banks are considered to have been able to fulfill the Minimum Capital Requirement properly.
-The results of research on the assessment of bank soundness using the RGEC method which is proxied by the aspect of capital are in line with research conducted by Kartika (2016) and Wati and Sri (2018) which states, that an assessment of the soundness of a bank can be done from the aspect of capital.

-4.2.5.
-RGEC aspects (Risk Profile, Good Corporate Governance, Earnings, and Capital)
+4.2.3 RGEC aspects (Risk Profile, Good Corporate Governance, Earnings, and Capital)